rictorres/offcanvas-boilerplate/README.md

 - Using hardware acceleration whenever possible: `translateZ(0)`

 ### Javascript
-- When Javascript is disabled or not loaded, the webapp degrades gracefully
+- When Javascript is disabled or not loaded, it degrades gracefully
-- Support for touch gestures provided by [Hammer.js](https://github.com/EightMedia/hammer.js)
 - Using `element.classList` with [fallback](https://gist.github.com/devongovett/1381839) for IE9.
 [Performance gains?](http://www.youtube.com/watch?v=hZJacl2VkKo)